Krishnamohan-Yerrabilli/Articles/cl5gvhvja001kt4nvb0sohp38.md

 ## What Serverless is all about?

-😃 First of all thanks for checking out this article, By reading this article I'm pretty sure you will get a good understanding on What Serverless is all about, enough talk, Let's go 🚀
+😃 First of all thanks for checking out this article, By reading this article I'm pretty sure you will get a good understanding of What Serverless is all about, enough talk, Let's go 🚀

 ### What is Serverless?